praydog/uevr-docs/src/README.md

 ## Reporting a bug

 Click "Open Global Dir" in the frontend.
 Browse to the corresponding game folder that is having an issue and zip up the folder and upload it for us.
+Clicking "Export Config" is an alternative here to do this automatically.

 You can then describe the issue and upload the file for us on the [Issues](https://github.com/praydog/UEVR/issues).